 This course takes the contents of Photography II and elaborates on each concept, from portrait photography to other client-based photographic assignments.
 Students will begin narrowing their area(s) of specialty in the class.
-No text.
+Students will be required to provide their own approved digital single lens reflex (DSLR) camera and approved multi-focal length (zoom) lens.
 Materials fee.
-Pre-requisite PHT-185
+Prerequisite: PHT-185